Colour Inspiration That Comes From Everywhere

 Picking a single colour and shade can be tough enough but it’s when we want to find that magic combination that can everything pop, it gets ever more bewildering.

 Where employing the use of different colour harmonies can be a good source of inspiration, I do find it a little… mechanical.
 It doesn’t feel natural and think it’s easy to lose touch with how colour affects us in our emotional outputs in the real world.

 I turn to my inspire folder – on my computer (I’m aware of the irony)

 My phone auto uploads all the photos I take into an inspire folder which I sought through on the first Monday of every month.
 This Inspire folder contains many things which I will probably run through one day on this blog, but for the sake of this post, one such category is ‘colours’.

 This folder has all the first-hand data of colour inspirations I’ve found on my travels.

-For no particular reason, most tend to be flowers, leafs, and trees.
+For no particular reason, most tend to be flowers, leaves, and trees.

 Of course, they are not all natural.
-Some will be an advertisement I see from the train, or the highlights in an old women’s hair.
-They all play a role in aligning myself to think about colour as a life experience and not just solution to a design problem.
+Some will be an advertisement I see from the train or the highlights in an old women’s hair.
+They all play a role in aligning myself to think about colour as a life experience and not just a design solution.